 Gregory Wilpert a German-American sociologist who earned a Ph.D. in sociology from Brandeis University in 1994.
-Between 2000 and 2008 he lived in Venezuela, where he taught at the Central University of Venezuela and then worked as a freelance journalist, writing on Venezuelan politics for a wide range of publications and also founded Venezuelanalysis.com, an english-langugage website about Venezuela.
+Between 2000 and 2008 he lived in Venezuela, where he taught at the Central University of Venezuela and then worked as a freelance journalist, writing on Venezuelan politics for a wide range of publications and also founded Venezuelanalysis.com, an English-language website about Venezuela.
 In 2007 he published the book Changing Venezuela by Taking Power: The History and Policies of the Chavez Government (Verso Books).
-He moved back to the U.S. in 2008 because his wife was named Consul General of Venezuela in New York.
-Since returning to the U.S. he has been working as an Adjunct Professor of Political Science at Brooklyn College.
+He moved back to the U.S. in 2008 because his wife was named Consul General of Venezuela in New York and he taught political science at Brooklyn College.
+Since 2014 he has been living in Quito, Ecuador where he headed up the launch of teleSUR English and his wife took the position of Venezuelan Ambassador to Ecuador.
+Since early 2016 he has been working as a producer for The Real News.